dlds/yii2-ecom/README.md

 Usage
 --------------
-The following examples assume that you have registered `dlds\shop\Component` (or its child class) as an application component under `Yii::$app->ecom`.
+The following examples assume that you have registered `dlds\ecom\Component` (or its child class) as an application component under `Yii::$app->ecom`.

 ### Using ActiveRecord integration
 ActiveRecord integration makes it very easy to add items to shopping basket and to use the basket to create orders and payment forms.
 Currently there are three kinds of AR integration available.

-1. Implement `dlds\shop\models\BasketProductInterface` in your AR model class to add support for products and services
+1. Implement `dlds\ecom\models\BasketProductInterface` in your AR model class to add support for products and services
-2. Implement `dlds\shop\models\BasketDiscountInterface` to add support for discounts
+2. Implement `dlds\ecom\models\BasketDiscountInterface` to add support for discounts
-3. Implement `dlds\shop\models\OrderInterface` to add support for orders
+3. Implement `dlds\ecom\models\OrderInterface` to add support for orders

 ### Using the shopping basket